 When using social media do remember that people don’t always want to see sales pitches.
 The idea is to show the personal side of the business and talk about related items.
 Doing this will build an audience that you can then promote to.

-UK Beaches was set-up and is still designed, developed, optimised and run by just one person.
-I started the website for a number of reasons but one of them was because I had my own self catering cottage and needed to fill the winter months.
-Lots of people wanted to take the cottage for the whole year but I could always rent out the main months but no one could guarantee the winter months.
-There was no way I was giving away a percentage on my summer booking for a chance of filling the winter months.
+UK Beaches Guide was started for a number of reasons but one of them was because we had our own self catering cottage and needed to fill the winter months.
+Lots of people wanted to take the cottage for the whole year but we could always rent out the main months but no one could guarantee the winter months.
+There was no way we were giving away a percentage on summer booking for a unqualified chance of filling the winter months.

 The UK Beaches Guide (originally started as Coast Radar) is really here to help small tourism businesses compete with the big companies.
 The site and social media channels are only about one thing and so all our visitors are actively involved.
-Our charges are really only set to an affordable yearly amount that cover my costs of implementing your listing and helping to promote your business.
+Our charges are set to an affordable yearly amount that helps us promote your business.